 While some beef stick options are not completely carb and sugar-free there is a variety of low-carb and low-sugar options that could still fit into the dieter’s plan.

 Keto-friendly beef jerky is gaining popularity and there are many different options.
 One should remember to always check the nutrition label to ensure the snack will work.
-Making homemade beef jerky is a great way to remove any doubt when asking “is beef jerky keto-friendly?” because you have total control.
+Making homemade beef jerky is a fantastic way to ensure it is keto-friendly since you have complete control over the ingredients.

 Is Beef Jerky Keto-Friendly?